 The practice of RAM Capture is an important aspect of memory forensics that can be used during a digital forensic investigation of criminal activity, hacking, cyber crime or insider threats.
 In the case of hacking, attackers sometimes develop malware that only lives in memory which makes it difficult to detect if random access memory is not captured.

 ADF Digital Evidence Investigator software allows field investigators to quickly perform a RAM Capture while on-scene.
-Next, DEI can start the process of scanning the target computer with customized search profiles to allow investigators to immediately begin analysis and to start building HTML or CSV reports which can be shared with other investigators, prosecutors or a forensic lab.
+Following the capture of volatile memory, ADF digital forensic software can start the process of scanning the target computer with customized search profiles to allow investigators to immediately begin analysis and to start building HTML or CSV reports which can be shared with other investigators, prosecutors or a forensic lab.